What It Is

 Good Implementation Looks Like

 The business plan is written for its audience: FCA case officers who read hundreds of applications and can distinguish substance from padding.
-It is specific about what the firm will do, how it will do it, who will do it, and how much it will cost.
-Revenue projections are conservative, cost projections are comprehensive (including regulatory fees, PI insurance, compliance costs, and capital maintenance), and the plan demonstrates that the firm can operate for at least twelve months before reaching break-even.
-Stress scenarios — including delayed revenue, key person departure, and adverse market conditions — are addressed with credible contingency plans.
+It is specific about what the firm will do (the regulated activities, in regulatory language), how it will do it (the operational model, including technology, staffing, and outsourcing), who will do it (named individuals with specified qualifications and experience), and how much it will cost (with granular cost projections including regulatory fees, FOS levy, FSCS levy, PI insurance, compliance costs, and capital maintenance).
+Revenue projections are conservative — the FCA is more likely to approve a firm that projects modest initial revenue with a clear path to profitability than one that projects aggressive growth based on untested assumptions.
+Stress scenarios — including 50% revenue shortfall in year one, key person departure, and adverse market conditions — are addressed with credible contingency plans (including capital buffers, cost reduction levers, and an orderly wind-down plan).

 Key individuals are selected, vetted, and prepared before the application is submitted.
-Each proposed SMF holder has relevant experience, can articulate their understanding of the role's regulatory responsibilities, and has been through the firm's own fitness and propriety assessment.
+Each proposed SMF holder has relevant experience in the specific regulated activities the firm will conduct, can articulate their understanding of the role's regulatory responsibilities (including SM&CR obligations, the duty of responsibility, and the specific risks relevant to their area), and has been through the firm's own fitness and propriety assessment under FIT 1-2.
 The firm has conducted DBS and credit checks and addressed any issues proactively.
-Where an individual has a disciplinary record, adverse credit history, or other potential concern, it is disclosed in the application with a clear, honest explanation — concealment is treated as a separate integrity failing.
+Where an individual has a disciplinary record, adverse credit history, regulatory findings, or other potential concern, it is disclosed in the application with a clear, honest explanation — concealment is treated as a separate integrity failing under FIT 2.1 (honesty, integrity, and reputation) and is likely to result in refusal.

 Compliance arrangements are operational from day one.
-The compliance monitoring programme is not a future commitment — it is a working document with a monitoring schedule, defined methodologies, and named responsible individuals.
-Policies are drafted, staff training is planned, and the firm can demonstrate to the case officer that its regulatory infrastructure is ready to support the activities for which it is seeking authorisation.
-A firm that presents its compliance arrangements as something it will "build after authorisation" is telling the FCA it is not ready.
+The compliance monitoring programme is not a future commitment — it is a working document with a monitoring schedule for the first 12 months, defined methodologies for each monitoring activity, and named responsible individuals.
+Policies are drafted in final form (not placeholder documents), staff training is planned and costed, and the firm can demonstrate to the case officer that its regulatory infrastructure is ready to support the activities for which it is seeking authorisation.
+A firm that presents its compliance arrangements as something it will "build after authorisation" is telling the FCA it does not meet Threshold Condition 2C (effective supervision).

 The firm engages with the FCA constructively throughout the process.
-When the case officer requests additional information, the firm responds promptly, completely, and transparently.
-Where concerns are raised, the firm addresses them substantively rather than defensively.
+When the case officer requests additional information, the firm responds promptly (ideally within 14 days), completely (addressing every question raised, not selectively), and transparently (providing documents and explanations without defensive positioning).
+Where concerns are raised, the firm addresses them substantively — either providing additional evidence that satisfies the concern, or modifying its proposal to remove the concern.
 The most successful applications are those where the firm demonstrates both competence and integrity — showing the FCA not just that it can meet regulatory requirements, but that it understands why those requirements exist and is committed to meeting them.

 Related Tool

-The MEMA FCA authorisation checklist tool provides a structured, step-by-step preparation framework that maps every requirement of the authorisation application process.
-It guides firms through perimeter analysis, permission identification, Threshold Condition self-assessment, business plan preparation, capital adequacy calculation, key individual vetting, and compliance arrangements documentation.
+The MEMA FCA authorisation checklist tool provides a structured, step-by-step preparation framework that maps every requirement of the authorisation application process against the firm's specific permission type.
+It guides firms through perimeter analysis (with RAO article references), permission identification, Threshold Condition self-assessment (with specific evidence requirements for each condition), business plan preparation (with section-by-section guidance aligned to FCA expectations), capital adequacy calculation, key individual vetting (including DBS and credit check workflows), and compliance arrangements documentation.

-The FCA calculator module helps firms assess their regulatory capital requirements based on the specific permissions sought, calculating minimum requirements under MIFIDPRU, MIPRU, or the Payment Services Regulations as applicable.
-It also models wind-down costs and provides a capital adequacy buffer calculation that goes beyond the minimum requirement to meet the FCA's "adequate resources" assessment.
+The FCA calculator module helps firms assess their regulatory capital requirements based on the specific permissions sought, calculating minimum requirements under MIFIDPRU 4 (for investment firms, with Class 1/2/3 classification), MIPRU 4 (for insurance intermediaries and mortgage advisers), or the Payment Services Regulations 2017 regulation 6 (for payment institutions, with initial capital requirements of EUR 20,000/50,000/125,000 depending on services).
+The calculator also models wind-down costs — estimating the capital needed to exit the market in an orderly fashion over a 3-6 month period — and provides a capital adequacy buffer calculation that goes beyond the minimum requirement to meet the FCA's "adequate resources" assessment under Threshold Condition 2.3.
+The model includes stress-testing scenarios (revenue shortfall, cost overrun, operational incident) to demonstrate resilience.

-The tool includes document templates aligned to FCA expectations — including business plan structures, compliance monitoring programme formats, and risk assessment frameworks — that firms can customise to their specific activities.
+The tool includes document templates aligned to FCA expectations — including business plan structures (with section headings that mirror what case officers expect), compliance monitoring programme formats (with monitoring frequency, methodology, and sample size guidance), risk assessment frameworks, and financial projection models with built-in consistency checks.
 Output is formatted for direct inclusion in the Connect application, reducing the administrative burden and ensuring consistency between supporting documents and form responses.

 Related Service

 Our FCA authorisation service provides end-to-end support from initial perimeter analysis through to authorisation determination and post-authorisation embedding.
-We have supported firms across the full range of regulated activities — investment management, financial advice, consumer credit, payment services, insurance mediation, and mortgage broking — and understand the FCA's expectations for each permission type.
+We have supported firms across the full range of regulated activities — investment management, financial advice, consumer credit, payment services (including payment initiation and account information), e-money issuance, insurance mediation, and mortgage broking — and understand the FCA's expectations for each permission type, including the specific questions case officers ask and the evidence standards they apply.

 Our approach starts with a feasibility assessment: we evaluate whether the firm's proposed business model, key individuals, and capital position are likely to meet the Threshold Conditions, and we identify any issues that need to be addressed before the application is submitted.
-This front-loading of preparation avoids the costly scenario of submitting an application that attracts multiple rounds of FCA challenge.
+This may include strengthening the management team, securing additional capital, restructuring the business model to reduce regulatory risk, or obtaining professional qualifications for key individuals.
+This front-loading of preparation avoids the costly scenario of submitting an application that attracts multiple rounds of FCA challenge — or, worse, refusal followed by a reapplication.

 Related Sectors

 Payment services firms face one of the most challenging authorisation processes.
-The Payment Services Regulations 2017 impose specific requirements around safeguarding of customer funds, capital adequacy, governance arrangements, and AML/CTF controls.
-The FCA has tightened scrutiny of payment institution applications following concerns about firm failures and consumer fund losses in the sector.
-Applicants must demonstrate robust safeguarding arrangements, realistic revenue models that do not depend on float income, and governance structures that can manage the operational complexity of payment processing.
+The Payment Services Regulations 2017 impose specific requirements around safeguarding of customer funds (regulation 23 — firms must either segregate funds in a ring-fenced account, cover them with an insurance policy or guarantee, or invest them in specified low-risk assets), capital adequacy (with initial capital of EUR 20,000 for money remittance, EUR 50,000 for payment initiation, and EUR 125,000 for all other payment services), governance arrangements, and AML/CTF controls.
+The FCA has tightened scrutiny of payment institution applications following concerns about firm failures and consumer fund losses — the FCA's 2023 Dear CEO letter to payment firms noted that "safeguarding failures remain one of the most significant risks in this sector."
+Applicants must demonstrate robust safeguarding arrangements from day one, realistic revenue models that do not depend on float income (the FCA has challenged business models that rely on earning interest on safeguarded funds as their primary revenue source), and governance structures that can manage the operational complexity of payment processing, agent oversight, and cross-border fund movements.

-Consumer credit firms must navigate a permission regime that has expanded significantly since the transfer of consumer credit regulation from the OFT to the FCA in 2014.
-The range of consumer credit activities requiring authorisation is broad — from lending and broking to debt adjusting, debt counselling, and credit information services.
+Consumer credit firms must navigate a permission regime that has expanded significantly since the transfer of consumer credit regulation from the OFT to the FCA in 2014 under the Financial Services and Markets Act 2000 (Regulated Activities) (Amendment) (No.2) Order 2013.
+The range of consumer credit activities requiring authorisation is broad — from lending and broking to debt adjusting, debt counselling, debt collecting, and credit information services.
 Each activity carries specific regulatory obligations, and the FCA expects the business plan and compliance arrangements to address each permission individually.
-Capital requirements under MIPRU apply, and the FCA assesses affordability assessment processes, forbearance arrangements, and complaints handling as part of the authorisation review.
+Capital requirements under MIPRU 4 apply (minimum GBP 50,000 for limited permission firms), and the FCA assesses affordability assessment processes (under CONC 5), forbearance arrangements (CONC 7), complaints handling (DISP, integrated with CONC-specific requirements), and financial promotions (CONC 3) as part of the authorisation review.
+The FCA has indicated that consumer credit applications are subject to particular scrutiny on business model sustainability — firms that depend on income from default charges or that lend to borrowers who cannot afford to repay are unlikely to be authorised.

-Wealth management firms seeking authorisation for investment advice, discretionary management, or both must demonstrate suitability frameworks, investment governance processes, client money and asset safeguarding (where applicable under CASS), and robust financial resources.
+Wealth management firms seeking authorisation for investment advice (Article 53 RAO), discretionary management (Article 37), or both must demonstrate suitability frameworks aligned to COBS 9 and 9A, investment governance processes, client money and asset safeguarding under CASS 6 and 7 (where applicable — this adds significant operational complexity and capital requirements), and robust financial resources under MIFIDPRU (GBP 75,000 minimum for SNI firms rising to GBP 750,000 for Class 1 firms).
 The FCA's assessment of wealth management applications is particularly focused on the competence and experience of key individuals — the suitability of investment advice depends directly on the quality of the people giving it.
-Firms must demonstrate that their proposed advisers hold appropriate qualifications (such as Level 4 diplomas or Chartered status) and have relevant market experience.
+Firms must demonstrate that their proposed advisers hold appropriate qualifications (Level 4 diploma in regulated financial planning, or equivalent, for investment advice; CFA or equivalent for discretionary management is strongly preferred), have relevant market experience (the FCA looks unfavourably on individuals with no track record advising on the asset classes or client types the firm proposes to serve), and are subject to ongoing competence assessment under TC.
+The FCA's 2024 review noted that wealth management applications had a higher-than-average refusal rate, primarily due to concerns about key individual competence and the viability of business models relying on ongoing advice charges with limited ongoing service.

 Frequently Asked Questions